 With the present Ebola virus (EV) epidemic in West Africa it is important to keep things in perspective.
-Like with any other viral illness one needs to concentrate on where the virus comes from (what are the natural hosts), how is it transmitted, what is the infectious cycle and how can this be interrupted.
+Like with any other viral illness health care provider needs to concentrate on where the virus comes from.
+What are the natural hosts, what transmits the Ebola virus, what is the infectious cycle?
+And how can the physician interrupt this cycle?

 Extensive research has shown that local fruit bats that are acclimatize to live in Western and Central Africa are harboring the virus without getting sick from it.
-As this link points out, the virus can be transmitted to monkeys and to humans.
+As this link points out, transmission of the virus is possible to monkeys and to humans.
 It is important with regard to maintaining an epidemic that the natural reservoir stays stable.
-In the US these very specific African fruit bats do not exist, which makes it very difficult to maintain a reservoir for the EV to multiply in North America.
+In the US these very specific African fruit bats do not exist.
+This makes it very difficult to maintain a reservoir for the EV to multiply in North America.

 Transmission of Ebola virus

-Fruit bat feces contain EV, which is transmitted to monkeys or humans by skin contact.
+Fruit bat feces contain EV particles and transmission to monkeys or humans occurs by skin contact.
 EV does not transmit through air, water or food.
 Body fluids like blood, vomitus, stool and sweat (particularly in clothing, bed sheets etc.) from a patient infected with EV can transmit EV to another person.
-Semen, vaginal fluid, breast milk and urine were also positive for EV when tested from infected patients.
+Semen, vaginal fluid, breast milk and urine were also positive for EV when physicians tested these materials from patients with Ebola infection.
 Any contact with these body fluids is dangerous.
-The virus gets taken up through the skin cells where it multiplies and discharges itself into the blood stream.
+Skin cells take up the virus where it multiplies and discharges itself into the bloodstream.
 There it paralyzes the immune system and causes severe immune suppression.
 The virus then infects the major organ systems.

 It is interesting to note that only 16% of household contacts of proven EV patients came down with EV disease.
 People living in the same home who did not get in contact with body fluids of EV patients did not come down with EV disease.
 Those who came into contact with EV patients and their body fluids had a 3.6-fold higher risk of coming down with EV disease.
 Family members who touched an EV patient in the late phase had a 2.1-fold higher risk of getting EV disease.
 The risk from direct skin contact is lower than contact with body fluids listed above.

 Ebola has 5 different species with different mortalities.
 Zaire Ebola virus (ZEBOV), which was first identified in 1976, is the most virulent and the strain of the present epidemic in Africa.
-It has a mortality rate of up to 85% without proper intravenous fluid replacement, but when supportive measures are given the mortality drops to about 50%.
+It has a mortality rate of up to 85% without proper intravenous fluid replacement, but with supportive measures the mortality drops to about 50%.
 The other species of EV are Sudan Ebola virus (SEBOV); Tai Forest Ebola virus ((TAFV, formerly called Ivory Coast Ebola virus); Ebola-Reston (REBOV) that originated from the Philippines; and Bundibugyo Ebola virus (BEBOV), the most recent species discovered (in 2008).
-ZEBOV, SEBOV and BEBOV are the three strains that have been associated with large outbreaks in Africa since 1976.
+ZEBOV, SEBOV and BEBOV were the three strains that researchers identified with large outbreaks in Africa since 1976.

 After a few days of contact with an EV patient when symptoms are just starting to occur blood tests can give more information, whether the patient has been infected or not.
-A so-called ELISA test specific for EV can be done.
+The physician can order an ELISA test specific for EV.
 A polymerase chain reaction (PCR test) is also available, which detects EV more directly.
-Later in the disease process an IgG and IgM antibody test can be taken to prove the presence or absence of EV.
+Later in the disease process the physician orders an IgG and IgM antibody test.
+This proves the presence or absence of EV.

 Treatment for EV

 It is in this context that a new experimental antibody, called ZMapp has saved lives.
-If liver, bone marrow and kidney function cannot be restored by ZMapp the patient has no hope of survival as the virus simply multiplies in these vital organs in the presence of a paralyzed immune system.
+If the physician cannot restore liver, bone marrow and kidney function by ZMapp, the patient has no hope of survival as the virus simply multiplies in these vital organs in the presence of immune system paralysis.

 Overall 46%of patients in Africa have survived by mounting an immune response against EV, but 54% have died.
 The patients who survived inactivated the virus through antibodies from their own immune system.
 ZMapp is a group of antibodies against three surface determinants from three strains of EV which I have discussed in this blog.
-It appears that the possible toxicity of ZMapp is negligible compared to the effectiveness in treating EV, but the CDC and FDA are still gathering data with every treatment (successful or not) using ZMapp.
+It appears that the possible toxicity of ZMapp is negligible in comparison to the effectiveness in treating EV.
+However, the CDC and FDA are still gathering data with every treatment (successful or not) using ZMapp.